mbhall88/bioscripts/python/README.md

   -i, --infile FILE      PAF file to assess.  [required] -o, --output FILENAME  The path to write the output file to.
 Use '-' for
                          stdout  [required]
   --delim TEXT           The column delimiter to use in the output file.
                          [default: ,]
   --primary-only         Only assess primary alignments.
-  --min-cov INTEGER      Minimum read coverage required for a record to be
+  --min-cov FLOAT        Minimum read coverage required for a record to be
                          assessed.
 Read coverage is defined as the proportion of the query sequence involved in the alignment.
 It is the aligned length minus the read length.
                          [default: 0]
 ```

 ## Assess per-base accuracy